RAMSEY LEWIS-FUNKY SERENITY, RAMSEY LEWIS’ GOLDEN HITS, SOLAR WIND AND SUN GODDESS.

 - Posted in: Avant Garde ♦ Bebop ♦ Funk ♦ Jazz ♦ Latin ♦ Pop ♦ Rock ♦ Soul ♦ Soul Jazz

-- Tagged: BGO Records, Cleveland Eaton, Funky Serenity, Hang On Sloopy, Maurice White, Morris Jennings, Ramey Lewis, Ramsey Lewis' Golden Hits, Solar Wind, Steve Cropper, Sun Goddess, The In Crowd, Upendo Ni Pamoja, Wade In The Water
+- Tagged: Cleveland Eaton, Funky Serenity, Hang On Sloopy, Maurice White, Morris Jennings, Ramey Lewis, Ramsey Lewis' Golden Hits, Solar Wind, Steve Cropper, Sun Goddess, The In Crowd, Upendo Ni Pamoja, Wade In The Water